 Once the four main functions of the watch were established, the next design challenge involved how the user would navigate through the functions and their settings.
 Because the watch is designed to be tough and easy to use, the main interaction with the interface is through four side buttons.
 Screen wireframes were then drawn on sticky notes allowing me to quickly test different ways of displaying and moving through the information.

-The e-ink interface is designed with the sunny and active lifestyle of surfers in mind.
+The high contrast monochromatic interface is designed with the sunny and active lifestyle of surfers in mind.
 It’s bold black and white graphics are meant to be easy to read on the beach or even in the water.
 Cycling through different locations will display the surf and weather report for the nearest five beaches in the database.
 The graphic style is meant to compliment the watch’s nautically inspired form.

 Many surfboards have fins that use a 3/32in hex wrench for installation into the board.
 To accommodate this, most surf trunks come with a fin-key/wax comb tool tethered inside their pockets.
 The watch is held together by these same screws that secure the fins to surfboards, making it easy to fix and customize.